cabalamat/ulib/debugdec.md

     return x*x
 ```

-This checks that square() receives an `int` and returns an `int`.
+This checks that `square()` receives an `int` and returns an `int`.
 If
 not, a `TypeError` is thrown.

-You can also allow a parapeter or return valure to be more than one type,
+You can also allow a parameter or return valure to be more than one type,
 for example:

 ```python